radgrad/docusaurus2/docs/radgrad2/datamodel/entity-relationship-model.md

 OpportunityType specifies the kind of Opportunity: club, event, online course, etc.

-Opportunity represents the opportunity "in the abstract", specifying its description, sponsor (i.e the faculty member responsible for managing the description and verifying student participation), the ICE points, the semesters it might be available, etc.
+Opportunity represents the opportunity "in the abstract", specifying its description, sponsor (i.e the faculty member responsible for managing the description and verifying student participation), the ICE points, the academic terms it might be available, etc.

-OpportunityInstance represents an "instantiation" of the Opportunity in a specific semester for a specific student.
+OpportunityInstance represents an "instantiation" of the Opportunity in a specific academic term for a specific student.
 It also duplicates the ICE points and the sponsorID from the Opportunity.
 This enables an instance to depart from its parent Opportunity with respect to these values, and also speeds lookup.

 ## Interests